risyouss/risyouss.github.io/README.md

 In this project, I developed a real-time system for detecting and recognizing obstacles using deep learning techniques.
 The system was designed to accurately identify various obstacles, including university logos, in real-time.
 By leveraging Convolutional Neural Networks (CNNs), I created custom classes for object recognition and trained the model on relevant datasets to achieve high accuracy.
 This project demonstrates my ability to apply deep learning methods to real-world computer vision challenges, particularly in the context of real-time object detection and recognition.
 ## Minor projects
+### Interactive Sales Data Dashboard with SQL ,Python and streamlit in Snowflake Notebook

+I developed an interactive sales dashboard using Snowflake and Python, focused on the extraction, transformation, and analysis of sales data.
+I created dynamic visualizations using Python with libraries like Pandas and Streamlit.
+The dashboard showed key metrics such as monthly sales trends, performance by gender, and product category distribution.
+The project required skills in extracting, analyzing, and visualizing data—basically, seeing through the whole process of presenting complex data in a business insight-driven way.
 ### Netflix User Data Analysis
 [Link](https://github.com/risyouss/Netflix-User-Data-Analysis)<br>